 We’ve been saying it ad nauseam since March: time limits, time limits, time limits.
 Now, I’m still not that disciplined, but isn’t just a platitude, there’s a concrete psychological benefit here.

-“Scrolling with a time limit rather than an intention and expectation can leave us feeling less attached to the outcome,” says board-certified counselor Meaghan Rice, PsyD.
+“Scrolling with a time limit rather than an intention and expectation can leave us feeling less attached to the outcome,” says Talkspace therapist and board-certified counselor Meaghan Rice, PsyD.
 “After all, scrolling doesn’t really fit into any bracket of ‘active change’ so it’s best reserved for after all the other, active things that are getting us to the best versions of ourselves.”

 3. Am I doomscrolling to seek validation?